benspector-mls/flashcards/README.md

 I want to build a flashcard app.

 ### MVP

 I'm imagining a dataset of questions/answers and I can display each question as a "card".
 When I click on the card, it will "flip" and show me the answer.

 ### Stretch features

+I don't have as clear of a picture of how I will implement these details so when planning, I'll list these features as user stories:

 * Users can keep score
 * There is a form so that users can add new flashcards